craftcms/apple-news/README.md

 ## Configuration

-Publish to Apple News gets its own configuration file, located at `config/apple-news.php`.
+Publish to Apple News gets its own configuration file, located at `config/apple-news.php` (or `config/craft/apple-news.php` if you’re using Craft CMS v6).
 It can have the following config settings:

 - `channels` _(array)_ – List of [channel class](#channel-classes) configs
 - `autoPublishOnSave` _(bool)_ – Whether entries should be automatically published to Apple News whenever they are saved (`true` by default)